Swadhin Bangla Biplobi Parishad

-The Swadhin Bangla Biplobi Parishad (English: Independent Bangla Revolutionary Council) was an armed underground student political group secretly organized in 1961 by Serajul Alam Khan, a key founder of Bangladesh, that worked to wage an armed secessionist struggle against Pakistani rule and achieve the independence of East Pakistan as "Bangladesh".
+The Swadhin Bangla Biplobi Parishad (স্বাধীন বাংলা বিপ্লবী পরিষদ), also known as Nucleus, was an armed underground secessionist student political group secretly organized in 1961 by Serajul Alam Khan, a key founder of Bangladesh, that wage an armed secession against Government of Pakistan to separate East Pakistan from Pakistan.

+Origin

-Swadhin Bangal Biplobi Parishad was secretly organized in Dhaka University's Jahrul Hoque Hall by Sheikh Mujibur Rahman under command of Sirajul Alam Khan (who was from the same university) along with Abdur Razzaq and Kazi Aref Ahmed.
-Its political arm was the Bangladesh Liberation Force (BLF).
+Swadhin Bangal Biplobi Parishad was secretly organized in Dhaka University's Iqbal Hall by Sheikh Mujibur Rahman under command of Sirajul Alam Khan (who was from the same university) along with Abdur Razzaq and Kazi Aref Ahmed.

+History

+Nucleus political arm was the Bangladesh Liberation Force (BLF).
 From 1962, it planned and organized mass movements through the historic 6-point and 11-point programs.
 Training of Dhaka University students for the armed revolt against Pakistan started on the university's gymnasium field on 1 March as the university's halls were closed to students since then.

 Earlier, Sheikh Mujibur Rahman had founded another student group in the same university's Fazlul Huq Hall on 4 January 1948 named the East Pakistan Chhatra League, renamed the Bangladesh Chhatra League upon the Bangladesh Liberation War and Bangladesh's subsequent independence.
-The students of this league were recruited into the Mukti Bahini (Liberation Army), Sheikh Mujibur Rahman's armed guerrilla force and the military arm of his political party the Bangladesh Awami League trained by India's foreign intelligence organization the Research and Analysis Wing to wage the liberation struggle.
+The students of this league were recruited into the Mukti Bahini, Sheikh Mujibur Rahman's armed guerrilla force and the military arm of his political party the Bangladesh Awami League trained by India's foreign intelligence organization the Research and Analysis Wing to wage the secession against Pakistan.

 The BLF first made the flag of Bangladesh and hoisted it on 2 March 1971, when the Awami League, led by Sheikh Mujibur Rahman, made a call for a general strike to agitate for independence.
 The Pakistani military on 25 March launched Operation Searchlight.
 Ziaur Rahman declared Bangladesh's independence the following day.
 Subsequently, under Sheikh Mujibur Rahman's directive, the BLF high command was reconstituted with Serajul Alam Khan, Sheikh Fazlul Huq Moni, Abdur Razzaq and Tofail Ahmed.
 This revamped BLF was renamed "Mujib Bahini" (Mujib's Army) in the war.